Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Continuous Time

 \subsection{Bibliographical Notes}

-This chapter is framed in the language of SDEs; see \cite{evans2012introduction}, \cite{oksendal2013stochastic} for background in this area.
-In passing from discrete to continuous time we often invoke ideas from the numerical solution of SDEs; see \cite{kloeden1991numerical} and \cite{higham2001algorithmic} for introductions to this area.
-The conventions from continuum mechanics, that we use to define the divergence and gradient of vector fields, are the same as those adopted, and described in detail, in \cite{gonzalez2008first}, \cite{gurtin1982introduction}.
+The entirety of Section \ref{sec:CT} is framed in the language of SDEs; see \citet{evans2012introduction}, \citet{oksendal2013stochastic} for background in this area.
+In passing from discrete to continuous time we often invoke ideas from the numerical solution of SDEs; see \citet{kloeden1991numerical} and \citet{higham2001algorithmic} for introductions to this area.
+The conventions from continuum mechanics, that we use to define the divergence and gradient of vector fields, are the same as those adopted, and described in detail, in \citet{gonzalez2008first}, \citet{gurtin1982introduction}.